ICT-VGL/ICT-FaceKit/README.md

 ## Full ICT Face Model

 Additional features are supported in ICT's Full face model.
 Some features of the full model are still under development.
 The full model will be released under a different USC specific license.
-For questions, or to sign up for a note on when it will be ready, contact bladin@ict.usc.edu, or haase@ict.usc.edu
+For questions, or to sign up for a note on when it will be ready, contact kallebladin@gmail.com, or haase@ict.usc.edu

 | Feature                              | ICT Face Model Light | Full ICT Face Model |
 |--------------------------------------|----------------------|---------------------|